ombaviskar18/Somania_Minihub/Somania-agent/tutorial.md

 ```

 Try these test questions:
-- "What is Somania ?"
+- "What is Somnia ?"
 - "How do Move modules work?"
 - "Check my wallet balance"